movementlabsxyz/MIP/MIP/mip-n/README.md

 \text{Cov}(A, C) = \frac{\text{Cov}(A, B) \cdot \text{Cov}(B, C)}{\text{Var}(B)}
 ```

-This result shows that the covariance between $ A $ and $ C $ depends on the product of their individual covariances with $ B $, scaled by the variance of $ B $.
+This result shows that the covariance between $A$ and $C$ depends on the product of their individual covariances with $B$, scaled by the variance of $B$.

 Thus, for a system involving the L2 gas token $G$, the L2 intermediary bridge token $B$, the L1 intermediary bridge token $B'$, and the L1 staking token $S$, we can express the covariance between $G$ and $S$ in terms of the covariances between $G$ and $B$, $B$ and $B'$, and $B'$ and $S$, scaled by the variance of $B$.